A’s turn 9th-inning throwing error into 3-2 win over Chisox

 OAKLAND, Calif.
+(AP) — Chad Pinder liked his chances of getting to second base when a grounder by Ramón Laureano in the ninth inning took White Sox shortstop Jose Rondón deep in the hole.

+Once Rondón’s throw sailed wide for an error, Pinder popped up and kept running.

-(AP) — Chad Pinder scored all the way from first base when White Sox shortstop Jose Rondón made a throwing error trying to start a double play in the ninth inning and the Oakland Athletics beat Chicago 3-2 on Sunday.
+Pinder scored all the way from first base on Rondón’s throwing error trying to start a double play, and Oakland beat Chicago 3-2 on Sunday.

+“Anytime there’s a backhand like that in the hole, there’s a chance you can get in at second base,” Pinder said.
+“As I’m sliding I kind of saw the second baseman lunge a little bit and saw the ball roll over.
+Anytime that happens, you’re thinking extra bases, not just one.”

+Pinder singled as a pinch-hitter off Jace Fry (1-4) to begin the ninth.
+Laureano, who homered in the eighth to tie it at 2, followed with a sharp grounder to the left side of the infield.

 After acquiring pitcher Homer Bailey from Kansas City earlier in the day, the A’s completed a three-game sweep.
 They have won 10 of 12 to put themselves in solid playoff contention.